Toaster Oven vs Convection Oven: Which Is Best for You

 Dishware

-When considering the uses of both toaster and regular ovens, it is essential to point out the types of dishware that can go inside each.
+When considering the uses of both a toaster and regular ovens, it is essential to point out the types of dishware that can go inside each.

 A regular oven is a way to go for you if you tend to cook with glass dishes like Pyrex.